In Bloom: Release and reception

 Originally Cobain wanted to release In Bloom on a promotional EP as well as their first major label debut single after signing with DGC, for the then-second album sessions with Sub Pop, entitled Sheep.
 The EP would've been titled NIRVANA Sings Songs of the Vaselines, the Wipers, Devo, & Nirvana.

 "In Bloom" was released as the fourth and final single from Nevermind on November 30, 1992.
 The commercial single was only released in Europe, while promotional copies were released in the United States.
-The 12-inch vinyl and CD versions of the commercial single featured live versions of "Polly" and "Sliver," from the band's show at Del Mar Fairgrounds in Del Mar, California on December 28, 1991, as b-sides.
-The 7-inch vinyl and cassette versions featured only "Polly."
+The 12-inch vinyl and CD versions of the commercial single featured live versions of "Polly" and "Sliver", from the band's show at Del Mar Fairgrounds in Del Mar, California on December 28, 1991, as B-sides.
+The 7-inch vinyl and cassette versions featured only "Polly".
 The single peaked at number 28 on the British singles chart.
 Despite the lack of a commercial release domestically, the song reached number five on the Billboard Album Rock Tracks chart.
+In Israel, it was voted in at number 15 on the IBA's "Voice of Israel" singles chart.
+It was also voted in at number 15 on Poland's LP3 chart in 1992.

 Music journalist Everett True wrote an uncharacteristically unfavorable review of the single in Melody Maker, accusing it of "milking" the success of Nevermind.
 "Whoop whoop bloody whoop", wrote True, "forgive me if I don't sound too thrilled.
 This release is stretching even my credulity beyond repair.
 Like, milking a still-breathing (sacred) cow, or what?
 Badly inferior live versions of 'Polly' and 'Sliver' on the flip don't help matters either."

 Legacy

-In 2011, Rolling Stone magazine ranked "In Bloom" at number 415 on their list of the "500 Greatest Songs of All Time".
-In 2019, they ranked the song number two on their ranking of 102 Nirvana songs.
+In 2011, Rolling Stone ranked "In Bloom" at number 415 on their list of the "500 Greatest Songs of All Time".
+In 2019, the magazine ranked it second on their ranking of 102 Nirvana songs.
+In 2023, Stephen Thomas Erlewine ranked "In Bloom" at number 10 on the A.V.
+Club's "Essential Nirvana: Their 30 greatest songs, ranked" list.
 According to Nielsen Music's year-end report for 2019, "In Bloom" was the seventh most-played song of the decade on mainstream rock radio with 131,000 spins.
 All of the songs in the top 10 were from the 1990s.